 There was a chorus of complaints, made to sound like they didn’t want to leave the immediate warmth of the stove.
 They didn’t fool us, though.
-I tried to remember if I’d ever “had a talk” with either of the older ones.
+They were curious about their bodies.
+I tried to remember if I’d ever “had the talk” with either of the older ones.
 I decided I hadn’t, and that it was probably way past time.
 Just like I probably had in the past, I put it off for another time.

 Breakfast got them back out of their rooms in a hurry, all appropriately covered.
 When had it suddenly become necessary for them to be ... appropriately covered?